-- 122. Subsection (1) also means that if, while a child is initially being interviewed on a voluntary basis as either a victim or a witness in relation to an incident, a constable forms the suspicion that the child has acted as mentioned in subsection (2)(b) in that (or a different) incident, the constable (and any local authority officer present, if it is a police-planned or jointly planned interview) cannot ask any further questions in relation to the behaviour mentioned in subsection (2)(b). - 123.
-If a constable wishes to question a child once reasonable suspicion that the child has behaved as mentioned in section 31(2)(b) exists, then (unless the situation is an emergency to which section 44 applies) the constable must apply to the sheriff for a child interview order.
+135. Subsection (1) also means that if, while a child is initially being interviewed on a voluntary basis as either a victim or a witness in relation to an incident, a constable forms the suspicion that the child has behaved as mentioned in subsection (A1) in that (or a different) incident, the constable (and any local authority officer present, if it is a jointly planned interview) cannot ask any further questions in relation to that behaviour.
+If a constable wishes to question a child once reasonable suspicion that the child has behaved as mentioned in section 31(A1) exists, then (unless the situation is an emergency to which section 44 applies) the constable must obtain the agreement of the child and a parent of the child (in order to proceed under section 31A) or apply to the sheriff for a child interview order.